 So our verdict on Martinhal Cascais?
 I think this review probably speaks for itself, but in case you’re in any doubt, the six-year-old’s reaction to having to leave says it all.
 As our taxi pulled away from the hotel, she sat in the back with me, silently sobbing.
 Despite me explaining that we were on our way to another hotel – Martinhal Chiado – which would have fun things for her to do, and other children to play with, it took her until we were nearly in the city centre to stop crying and asking to go back to Cascais.
 I think it’s fair to say she loved it.

 Thank you to Martinhal for flying us out for five nights in Cascais and Chiado for the purpose of this review.
 As always, all views are my own.
 For prices, offers and to book, head to the Martinhal website.
 For more travel reviews head over here.
-Full review of Martinhal Chiado coming soon!
+Full review of Martinhal Chiado over here!